aspose-html-cloud/aspose-html-cloud-docs/content/html/getting-started/initialize-sdk-api/_index.md

 ## **Initialize with Configuration Object**

 Another way to setup SDK is to call the HtmlApi with **Configuration** class instance.
-The Configuration class initializes API facade objects with needed settings, such as Credentials, timeout, etc.
+The Configuration class initializes API facade objects with needed settings such as Credentials, timeout, etc.

 This method looks more flexible, it provides more options, and it is more convenient to extend the SDK configuration with new options during future development.